Monash-Emerging-Tech/geoguessr/mazemaps/geoguessr-mazemaps/README.md

 When you click on the map, you'll see output like:
 ```
-Map clicked at: {
+Marker placed at: {
   coordinates: {lng: 145.133963, lat: -37.911785},
   zLevel: -1,
   zLevelName: "P1 (Parking Level 1)",
   lng: 145.133963,
-  lat: -37.911785
+  lat: -37.911785,
+  clickData: {
+    zLevel: -1,
+    buildingId: "building_123",
+    roomId: "room_456",
+    poiId: "poi_789"
   }
+}
 ```

 The `zLevel` represents the floor/level of the building where you clicked, and `zLevelName` provides a human-readable description including parking levels.
+Each click also places a marker on the map representing your guess location.
+The `clickData` object contains additional information from MazeMap's official API.

 ## Future Enhancements